Adrian Wiestner, M.D., Ph.D.

 Adrian Wiestner graduated from the University of Basel with a M.D. in 1992 and a Ph.D. in 1997.
 He completed his residency in the Department of Internal Medicine at University Hospital in Basel, Switzerland from 1997 to 2000.
 He is certified by the Swiss Medical Board in Internal Medicine and by the Educational Commission for Foreign Medical Graduates.
 He joined the NHLBI as a hematology fellow in 2000, became a clinical fellow at the National Cancer Institute in 2003, and joined the NHLBI as a tenure-track Investigator in 2004.
 He has been an attending physician in the NHLBI’s Hematology Branch since 2004.
+He was named a 2018 Harrington Scholar-Innovator Award recipient.
 Dr. Wiestner has authored or coauthored more than 60 papers and is currently conducting multiple clinical research studies.

 Combining medical training as a hematologist with a doctoral degree, Dr. Wiestner’s goal is to align his research in lymphoid malignancies as closely as possible with clinical translation.
 Using samples of blood, bone marrow, and lymph nodes collected from patients during clinical trials for chronic lymphocytic leukemia (CLL) and the related mantle cell lymphoma (MCL), he aims to improve therapeutic strategies by identifying the critical molecular drivers of disease pathogenesis and understanding the impact of existing therapies on tumor cell stress responses and the development of drug resistance.